iberi22/plantilla-ingenieria-contexto/website/src/content/blog/development/pdfly/index.md

 ## 🎬 Verdict

 **pdfly** scores 75.1/100 in our hidden gems analysis.
 This project shows excellent potential and is worth exploring.

----

-### 📝 Full Narration

-> Today we're looking at pdfly, a Python project that caught our attention.
-It currently has 494 stars, making it a true hidden gem.
-Our analysis shows commit quality at 80.0, code quality at 78.0, and engagement at 62.5.
-The project maturity score is 80.0.
-Overall, this is a high-quality project worth checking out.